Get us in your inbox

 • Overtown

 The fact that Chef Marcus Samuelsson teamed up with Grove Bay Hospitality to open this Overtown spot sounded good enough to make it a thing.
 But then they brought in chef de cuisine Tristen Epps, who’s among the most creative kitchen pros in Miami.
-The menu is always changing, focused on whatever's fresh, but be sure to start with the curry buttered cornbread before moving on to dishes with influences as wide as the Deep South, Italy and West Africa.
+The menu is always changing as it's focused on whatever's fresh, but be sure to start with the curry buttered cornbread before moving on to dishes with influences as wide as the Deep South, Italy and West Africa.

 Advertising